Broome Cable House: The end of the Broome cable station

-There was little demand for the property when conditions returned to normal after the war, the buildings the government used for justice purposes were no longer adequate and the cable station was acquired for conversion to a courthouse, which opened on 6 September 1921.
+There was little demand for the property when conditions returned to normal after the war; the buildings the government used for justice purposes were no longer adequate and the cable station was acquired for conversion to a courthouse, which opened on 6 September 1921.

-The cable station was purchased from the telegraph company for the sum of 3000 pounds and after a further expenditure of 1100 pounds, converted into a court house.
+The cable station was purchased from the telegraph company for 3000 pounds and, after a further expenditure of 1100 pounds, converted into a court house.

 The size and fabric of the station were not changed and it stands today in 3 acres of landscaped tropical gardens, a magnificent iron and timber building, as an excellent example of 19th century Colonial Architecture.
-While not of the same high architectural standard, the Tennant Creek OTL Station was completed in 1872 and is still standing today.

 Current use

-It is currently used as a court house by the Western Australian Government's Department Of Justice, and the grounds are used for community markets every Saturday during the wet season and every Saturday and Sunday during the dry (tourist season).
+The building is currently used as a court house by the Western Australian Department Of Justice, and the grounds are used for community markets every Saturday during the wet season and every Saturday and Sunday during the dry (tourist season).

+In June 2015, the Attorney-General of Western Australia, Michael Mischin, said that the building was elderly and did not meet contemporary standards for a courthouse.
+He also said that there were plans to replace the building as a courthouse, but a departmental spokesman said that a site for the replacement still needed to be found, before funding could be allocated for the replacement project.

+In early 2024, a judge presiding over a jury trial at the building had vacate the trial after the jury panel saw the accused being escorted in handcuffs from the lock-up area, about 100 m away.
+The judge said that this was the "third time" such an incident had happened.

+A lawyer who had been one of the defence lawyers at the hearing later told ABC News that the building's function as a courtroom was impractical.
+Other issues included poor acoustics and a lack of privacy.
+"We haven't got facilities to take instructions.
+There's no way around it because it's a standalone building, which is built for a completely different purpose," he said.

+When ABC News questioned a spokesperson for the Department of Justice in mid-2024 about the need for a new courthouse, the spokesperson said the Broome Court House had been flagged as a site to be modernised.
+Additionally, security issues had been raised with the Attorney-General, John Quigley, who had asked the department to consider and provide a briefing to government on the options available to address those issues.